Ender17133/EfficientNet_ImageClassification/README.md

 Class - 1: Mild Demented (896 images)
 Class - 2: Moderate Demented (64 images)
 Class - 3: Non Demented (3200 images)
-Class - 4: Very Mild Demented (2240 images)
+Class - 4: Very Mild Demented (2240 images).

-For the purpose of the project:
-Data will be divided into 2 specific classes:
+For the purpose of the project, data will be divided into 2 specific classes:

 1) Not demented brain MRI pictures